AbdulAHAD968/Encrypted-Chat-System/README.md

 - **Diffie-Hellman for secure key exchange**

 ## 📜 Future Enhancements
-- Implement time-based key expiration for added security.
+- Implementing time-based key expiration for additional security.
-- Encrypt `creds.txt` for even more secure storage.
+- Encrypt `creds.txt` for even more secure storage like using a tool called crypter.
-- Add more detailed logging and error-handling mechanisms.
+- Adding more detailed logging and error-handling mechanisms.

 ## 🛠️ Setup and Usage